 We believe that cash generated from operations and our available liquidity sources will be sufficient to sustain current operations and to pay required taxes.
-Our ability to pay dividends to the holders of the Class A common stock and the Series A Preferred Stock in the future will ultimately depend on our RCE count, margins, profitability and cash flow, and the covenants under our Senior Credit Facility.
+Our ability to pay dividends to the holders of the Series A Preferred Stock in the future will ultimately depend on our RCE count, margins, profitability and cash flow, and the covenants under our Senior Credit Facility.